trustlines-protocol/clientlib/README.md

 ## Documentation

+You can read more about the clientlib api in the [clientlib-docs](https://trustlines-protocol.github.io/clientlib-docs/) page.

 To generate the [typedoc](https://typedoc.org/) API reference documentation for this library run `yarn doc`.
 This will generate output in the `docs` folder.